karanjthakkar/showmyprs.com/README.md

 4. These pull requests are then grouped based on the repository and then sent to the client.

 **NOTE**: The final response is cached on the server per user in a file `./.cache/<username>`.
-For now, this will be manually purged by me every 24 hours.
+For now, this will be ~~manually purged by me every 24 hours~~ automatically refreshed every 30 minutes using a cron job running via [this bash script](./refresh.sh).
 Eventually, it should go into some cache like Redis which has its own TTL implementation.

 ## Contributing 👯